 - Agents Testes: Mouse Hepatitis Virus (MHV), Helicobacter spp., S. aureus, P. aeruginosa, Proteus mirabilis.

 - Quarterly: Animals in sentinel cages are submitted for microbial tests to SuZhou Xishan Biotechnology Inc. (China center of VRL).

 - Immunodeficient Mice: 52 agents

-Additional microbial agents can be added to our standard panel per request of our clients.
+Additional microbial agents can be added to animal health monitoring to our standard panel per request of our clients.
 At the end of 2017, a total of 61 agents were tested to meet clients’ requirements and the test results were all negative.